 Volunteer fire departments must follow certain replacement schedules for their fire trucks to meet Canadian certification requirements.
 To meet those requirements, the CRD has a long-term replacement plan for its fire trucks.
 This plan aims to keep the tax impacts management for each fire truck replacement by coordinating a bulk purchasing agreement with standard yet customizable trucks, by adjusting the purchasing model to ten-year financing and by using a consistent approach with public assent processes.
 Using 10-year debt financing rather than 5-year financing requires resident’s permission, so there will be a public assent process, an alternative approval process or referendum, for each truck replacement to gain permission to use 10-year debt financing.

-The following VFDs will see truck replacements over the next five years.
+The following VFDs will see truck replacements in the next few years.

 AAPs passed successfully in April 2019 to use 10-year debt financing to purchase fire engines at the Kersley, Lone Butte and Forest Grove volunteer fire departments.
 A referendum passed successfully for both Interlakes truck replacements (2019 & 2021) in August 2018.